 This guide will teach you how to freeze chillies.
 You can freeze them whole or prepare and cut them first.
 Freezing chili peppers is so easy and they will keep in the freezer for up to 6 months.
 There is no need to blanch them before freezing, you can simply freeze them fresh.

-If you're like me, when you buy chili peppers you always end up buying too many at a time.
-Instead of letting those chillies go to waste, simply freeze them and use them later!
-This guide will teach you how to freeze chillies easily.
-These freezing methods work for red chillies, green chillies, orange chillies and yellow chillies.
+If you are like me, when you buy chili peppers you always end up buying too many.
+Instead of letting those chillies go to waste, you can freeze them and use them at a later date.
+This step-by-step guide will teach you how to freeze chillies easily.
+These freezing methods work for all types of chillies including jalapeño chili peppers, red chillies, green chillies, orange chillies and yellow chillies.

 This is the easiest way to freeze chillies.
-Simply put the chillies in airtight plastic bags or other airtight containers such as plastic containers.
+Simply put the chillies in freezer safe plastic bags or other airtight containers.
 One tip is to make sure that the chillies are completely dry before freezing them, so if you clean them first be sure to dry them.
 This will prevent ice from building up on the chillies.
 I also like to label the plastic bags with the date I froze them so that I can use the oldest ones first when I pull them from the freezer.

-First prepare the chillies by cutting the stocks/ stems off.
+First prepare the chillies by cutting the stems off of them.
 If you are using larger chili peppers you can also remove the seeds and the membranes.
-Then place the prepared chili peppers onto a baking tray and place them in the freezer.
-After a few hours place the frozen chillies into small plastic bags and place them back in the freezer.
+Then place the prepared chili peppers onto a baking sheet and place the tray in the freezer.
+After a few hours place the frozen chillies into freezer safe plastic bags and place them back in the freezer to be stored.

 There are a couple ways you can freeze cut chili peppers: